• Japan is no longer 8000 miles away.

 To be considered to be a finalist for the Contest, teachers must submit the Online Application Form on behalf of their students.

-1. Each teacher may apply up to three (3) students.
+1. Each teacher may apply up to four (4) students.
 If you have multiple entries, please rank the speeches from your school with the strongest speech as ‘1’ and so forth.

 2. Upload student’s typed speech script in Japanese (PDF) with the title: